harveshvaran/ftp82_laptop/admin/PREREQUISITES.md

 #### AWS - RDS

   * Database per team member
+  * Database per team

 #### Jenkins

-  * None
+  * 3 Jobs per team - Unit, Integration and Staging

 #### Git

-  * A skeletal repository which the trainee can clone, build and deploy to get a basic e2e application
+  * A skeletal repository which the trainee teams can clone, build and deploy to get a basic e2e application

 #### Jira